 In 2010, the Foundation issued Economic Development Authority of the City of Suffolk Revenue Bonds (Obici Healthcare Foundation Inc.) Series 2010 in the amount of \$1,850,000.
 In January 2016, the bonds were reissued.
 The revised repayment schedule consists of monthly installments of principal and interest of \$11,107 and a final payment of \$701,608 due July 1, 2024.
+During 2024, the Foundation elected to make additional principal payments towards the bond totaling \$350,000.
 The note contains a fixed interest rate of 3.92% for the term of the bond.
 The bond is unsecured, however, any assets of the Foundation not already encumbered must be maintained free and clear of all liens, encumbrances and pledges.
-The bond also contains several financial covenants with which management determined the Foundation was in compliance with or had received a waiver of the covenant from the lender as of March 31, 2023 and 2022.
+The bond also contains several financial covenants with which management determined the Foundation was in compliance with as of March 31, 2024 and 2023.
+The bond was fully paid off on April 2, 2024.